-Currently there are 7 international airports in Switzerland, in 2015 they handled a total of 48 million passengers.
+Currently there are 7 international airports in Switzerland, they all together handle a total of more than 50 million passengers.
 The airports are located in all corners of the country, so picking the optimal airport will save you a lot of time on ground travel.

 The airport by Zurich is often called the Kloten Airport, not surprisingly this airport is the busiest airport in the Switzerland, the airport is located 13 km north of Zurich center, travelling to the center is fairly easy, here you can see what option there is.
 Zurich is the main hub for Swiss airlines (Swiss International Air Lines.), Germania, Belair and Swiss global air lines also uses the airport as a hub.
 During winter season you have bus from the airport to popular ski resorts like Stuben, Zürs, Lech, St. Christoph and St. Anton, other destinations can be reached from the bus station or the railway station in Zurich.

 The International airport by Geneva is the second busiest airport in Switzerland, the airport is located about 5 km northwest of the city center, which can be reached in less than 10 minutes by train from the airport, there are also several bus lines to all city parts of Geneva.
 Geneva airport is the main Swiss hub for Easyjet and also Swiss airlines use the airport as a hub.
 The airport is well connected to all major cities in Europe year around.
 Within a 3 hour drive from Geneva airport you can reach more than 300 skiing resorts in France, Italy and Switzerland, the easiest way of getting to most of the ski resorts is to arrange a transfer from the airport.